rayliwell/tree-sitter-rstml/README.md

 - Install the `"rayliwell/tree-sitter-rstml"` plugin in your preferred package manager.
 - Ensure `require("tree-sitter-rstml").setup()` is ran after every time `nvim-treesitter` is loaded.

+> [!NOTE]
+> You may have to call `:TSInstall rust_with_rstml` the first time you open a Rust buffer for syntax highlighting to work correctly.

 Here's an example config using [lazy.nvim](https://github.com/folke/lazy.nvim):

 ```lua